imhazige/myblog/_posts/2018-07-03-the-python-dependency-tool.md

 #### Install  pipenv
 `sudo pip install pipenv` (windows need sudo, need [scoop](https://github.com/lukesampson/scoop) to install sudo command)

+#### Setup a pipenv project
+Go to the root folder of the python project. run `pipenv --three` for a python3 project run `pipenv --two` for a python2 project

 #### Like npm install
 `pipenv install`